JimmyPun610/Plugin.XF.MultiLanguage/README.md

 ```

 #### Important to know
-As the plugin does not save the language preference, the app should set the language again when it is launching.
+As the plugin does not save the language preference, the app should set the language again while launching.
 Otherwise, it will take DeviceUICultureInfo as the culture info.

 #### Reference